Luke-Callaghan23/wt-extension/README.md

 # Writing Tool -- An Integrated Writing Environment (**WTANIWE**)  README

-This is the README for your extension  Writing Tool -- An Integrated Writing Environment (**WTANIWE**) ".
+Writing Tool -- An Integrated Writing Environment (**WTANIWE**).
 An extension tailor made to write fiction and prose in VSCode, from start to finish including: importing old work, tracking via git, and exporting into industry formats.

 ## Features